Hsuan Hua: Early life

-Education

 After finding a spiritual teacher, Hsuan Hua enrolled into a private village school from the twelfth day of the third lunar month to the thirteenth day of the eighth lunar month in the year of Ren Shen (Monkey), April 16 to September 13, 1932, where he had his first experience of formal education.
 Studied with single-minded concentration, he was able to memorize after reading it once using his photographic memory.
 At the age of sixteen he had already started to lecture on the Buddhist sutras to the fellow villagers who were mainly illiterate.
 Being well versed in the Sixth Patriarch's Dharma Jewel Platform Sutra, the Vajra Sutra, the Amitabha Sutra, and other Buddhist texts.
 As a student and a practitioner, he was a part of many charity organizations such as the Buddhist Association, the Moral Society of Manchuria, the Charity Society, organizations that help encourage people to quit smoking and drinking, and others unskillful means.
 The main goal was to help teach people to refrain from all evil and practicing all good.
 After two more years of study he had already mastered the core texts of Confucianism, Four Books, the Five Classics, other various Chinese schools of thought, studied traditional Chinese medicine, astrology, divination, physiognomy, and the scriptures of the great religions.
 At age eighteen Hsuan Hua with first-hand experience, understood the hardships that came with not having a complete education.
 He decided to established a free school teaching thirty impoverished children and adults, being the only teacher and faculty member.
 By that point he had already quit school in order to take care of his ill mother.